Instability of conformally K\"ahler, Einstein metrics: Instability of compact conformally Kähler metrics

 \section{Instability of compact conformally Kähler metrics}

-The Hilbert-Einstein functional is defined as $\mathcal{S}:g\mapsto \int_M \Scal^gdv_g$, and its first variation at a compactly supported variation of the metric $k$ is $-\int_M\langle E_g,k \rangle_gdv_g$, where $E_g= \Ric-\frac{\Scal^g}{2}g$.
+The Hilbert-Einstein functional is defined as $\mathcal{S}:g\mapsto \int_M \Scal^gdv_g$, and its first variation for a compactly supported deformation of the metric $k$ is $-\int_M\langle E_g,k \rangle_gdv_g$, where $E_g= \Ric-\frac{\Scal^g}{2}g$.
 It is the second variation of this scalar curvature that determines the stability of an Einstein metric.
-From \cite[Proposition 4.55]{Bes87}, for a \textit{compactly supported} and \textit{traceless} deformation $k$, this second variation at an Einstein metric is
+From \cite[Proposition 4.55]{Bes87}, for a \textit{compactly supported} and \textit{traceless} {and divergence-free} deformation $k$, this second variation at an Einstein metric is